Nordine Zouareg

 Nordine Zouareg (born July 1, 1962) is a French-American fitness personality, high-performance coach and author who has won Mr. France, Mr. Europe, Mr. World, and Mr. Universe in 1986.
 He currently resides in Tucson, Arizona with his two children.

 Background

 Early life

 Nordine Zouareg was born in Algeria to Bedouin parents in the back of a French army truck.
-He was a sickly infant with a birth weigh of two pounds and constantly fell ill.
+He was a sickly infant with a birth weight of two pounds and constantly fell ill.
 In order to seek advanced medical care for their newborn, Zouareg's parents took him to France where he was diagnosed with rickets.
 Zouareg's parents settled in France where he spent a major of part of his childhood in the suburbs of Paris with the 13 siblings that followed him.
 Poor health eclipsed a major part of Zouareg's childhood, resulting in a weak constitution which made him an easy target for school bullies.